 The Student Organization of Nutrition and Dietetics brings together nutrition and dietetics students for networking, support, fun, and outreach.
 Most members of SOND are students pursuing a B.S. in Nutrition or a B.S. in Nutrition Sciences.
 SOND is involved with many activities throughout the year, including nutrition fairs, the bi-annual nutrition career fair, networking with industry professionals, and various community volunteer opportunities.
 SOND seeks students who are interested in nutrition involvement, education and organizing.
 Students may join any time throughout the year.
 Meetings are approximately once per month.

 This is a student chapter of the professional organization TAPPI, which focuses on forest products, paper, and associated industries.
-This student group is primarily for Bioproducts and Biosystems Engineering students.
-Open to everyone.
-Contact the Bioproducts and Biosystems Engineering department at 612-625-7733 or firstname.lastname@example.org for more information.
+This group is primarily for Bioproducts and Biosystems Engineering students, but is open to everyone.
+The group builds relationships with industry, fosters interaction between bioproducts engineering students, and offers opportunities to participate in national events and student outreach.
+See contact info on BBE department site.

 Xi Sigma Pi is a National Forestry Honor Society.
 They work to create and maintain a high level of scholastic achievement, leadership, and community service.